 A feel-good campaign we can all be proud of, the Derby Ram Trail connects corporate, public and community partners around the city, providing a new and uniquely creative avenue for collaboration – and all while supporting a local charity.
 Businesses across the area were invited to sponsor a blank ram sculpture – the 3D canvas!
 New and established artists were then invited to submit designs to transform the blank rams with individual artworks.
 Design ideas were presented to sponsors in January 2020 who each selected their favourite.
 Successful artists were then commissioned to apply their designs to the sculptures in a wide range of media, both traditional and new, including fine art, illustration, graffiti and mosaic amongst others.
-Once all the rams have been decorated, they will appear in our streets this summer to form a free ten-week art trail.
+Once all the rams have been decorated, they will appear in our streets from 27 May to 22 August 2021 to form a free twelve week art trail.
 Residents and visitors, young and old, will explore the trail using a bespoke Derby Ram Trail map and mobile app.
 These will help people to navigate around the city, discover new places and unlock facts about Derby’s history and the museums’ collections.

 What happens to the ram sculptures at the end of the art trail?

 The rams come together for a special Ram-union event.
 This will give everyone a last chance to see the rams, meet some of the artists involved, and maybe even choose one of their favourites to bid for at the charity auction!
 All of the sculptures then take centre stage at a glittering auction to raise vital funds for Derby Museums’ Endowment Fund (Registered Charity No 1149710).
 The Endowment will help Derby Museums to build a more resilient future and continue the tradition of philanthropy in Derby, helping to ensure our heritage is conserved to inspire future generations.